 • The music is more of the same over-the-top wailing epic orchestras and chanting that has been present in the series since Bloodborne.
 The songs are almost indistinguishable from those in DS3.
 Ancestor Spirit and Rennala’s music are the only two I like; they’re a pleasant change of pace and more mournful, and they complement the tone of their bosses perfectly.

 Overall, I’m dissatisfied, and I’m not sure I’ll bother completing it.
 It was, and has been for many years, my most anticipated game, but it seems they bit off more than they could chew, and it didn’t pay off, at least not for me.
-I’m not sure what they were smoking when they gave it 10/10 reviews and said it was a gaming revolution.
+I’m not sure what they were smoking when they gave it 10/10 feedbacks and said it was a gaming revolution.

 Original source: link